NYPL/lsp_workflows/workflows/syncing-production-data-to-qa.md

 ## Syncing Production Elasticsearch to QA

-The following describes how to copy production down to QA using logstash with no downtime.
+The following describes how to copy production down to QA with no downtime using [logstash](https://www.elastic.co/logstash), a powerful log-streaming utility that's also pretty good at copying Elasticsearch indexes between servers.
+(Installation details below.)

 > Note that this method took 3 days to complete the first time it was run because it had to be resumed frequently due to dropped Internet.
 The second time it was run it ran continuously for 10 hours.